MaraKorvus/lobotjr/README.md

 '!broadcasting on' was called.
 If the broadcasting is set to off then a not live message will show.

 Time:
 !time - returns current Local time in "HH:mm tt" format.
+Example: 6:33 PM.

 Playlist:
 !playlist - returns a link to a spotify playlist.